pedro-w/dylan-ffi-test/README.md

       <maximal> struct size: [152 (from expression "struct-maximal-size()") and 0 (from expression "size-of(<maximal>)") are not =.]

-The size of a structure (as determined by `size-of(<class>)`is not always calculated.
-It seems not to be if called from Testworks.
+The size of a structure (as determined by `size-of(<class>)`) is not always calculated.
+It seems not to be, if called from Testworks.
 If called 'directly' it is OK.

 The size calculation is done at compile time, so the output of the C